B1TC0R3/sbd_laboratory/md/SBD_Labor_2.md

 JWT Tokens are designed for the following two use cases:

-- **Authorization**: When a user logs in, they get a JWT Token as a response.
+- **Authorization**: When a user logs in, they get a JW-Token as a response.
 This token is valid for a certain amount of time and can be send in an HTTP/S request to authenticate instead of using the provided credentials.
-Single sign on also makes use of these Tokens.
+Single sign on also makes use of these tokens.
-- **Information Exchange**: JWT Tokens are signed taking both the header and payload into account, with ensures that nothing has been tampered with.
+- **Information Exchange**: JW-Tokens are signed taking both the header and payload into account, which ensures that nothing has been tampered with.

 ## Task 4

-A JWT token is made up of a header, payload, and signature for varifcation.
+A JW-Token is made up of a header, payload, and signature for verification.
-All data that is part of one of these tokens is written with JSON and encoded with Bas64.
+All data that is part of one of these tokens is written with JSON and encoded with Base64.
 The three strings that result from this are then appended together, separated by dots.

 ```